 Date Author Note of Revisions 18/6/2018 AKC Pg 3 - Changed Perry Hall Multi-Academy Trust to 'in our Trust schools'.
 Pg 4 as above.
 Pg 5 para 4 Changes Executive Headteacher to 'Headteacher and Head of School, para 8 changed Executive Headteacher and Headteacher to 'Leadership'.
 14/06/2019 AS Pg 2 - added 'which is tailored to the needs and intent of individual schools, classes and children' into the 4 th paragraph.
 Pg 5 - added 'in line with the needs of the school and pupils' interests' and the Role of the Pupil Premium Champion section into 'Roles and Responsibilities.'
 27/7/2020 EP/AS Addition of Appendix 1 - Berrybrook Primary School Curriculum Policy Appendix.
+22/7/2021 AS Appendix 1 updated

-Academy Curriculum Policy
+Berrybrook Primary Curriculum Policy